 Towers Watson reports directly to the Compensation Committee.
-Towers Watson receives compensation only for services related to executive and Director compensation, employee benefits and general compensation issues, and neither it nor any affiliated company provides any other services to the Company.
+Towers Watson receives compensation only for services related to executive and Directors' compensation, employee benefits and general compensation issues, and neither it nor any affiliated company provides any other services to the Company.

 Mr. Schoenberger and Mr. Long participate in meetings of the Compensation Committee at the Compensation Committee's request.
 Mr. Schoenberger and Mr. Long serve the Compensation Committee in a consultative capacity, providing data and analytical support to the Committee, management perspective relative to employee compensation and benefits, and recommendations for changes in employee benefits and compensation plans and programs for the Compensation Committee's review, consideration and approval.
 From time to time, other Executive Officers are also invited to meet with the Compensation Committee to provide information, viewpoints or status reports.
-Mr. Long recuses himself from discussions and decisions regarding Executive Officer compensation.
-Mr. Schoenberger recuses himself from discussions and decisions regarding his own compensation.
+Mr. Long recuses himself from deliberations and decisions regarding Executive Officer compensation.
+Mr. Schoenberger recuses himself from deliberations and decisions regarding his own compensation.

-In addition to individual performance, the Company's performance is a critical component in the determination of how each individual executive is paid relative to the market median, as described below.
-Accordingly, approximately 44% (for Mr. Schoenberger) and 33% (average for the other Named Executive Officers) of the 2012 annual compensation was variable annual cash incentive compensation and variable annual equity compensation that is directly related to the Company's performance.
+In addition to individual performance, the Company's performance is a critical component in the determination of how each individual executive is paid relative to the market median (or the 25th percentile for the CEO), as described below.
+Accordingly, approximately 61% (for Mr. Schoenberger) and 41% (average for the other Named Executive Officers) of the 2013 annual compensation was incentive compensation directly related to the Company's performance.